WhiteMetagross/RealTimeYOLOObjectTracker/ReadMe.md

       * **ID:{id}**: The unique tracking ID assigned by the ReID tracker.
       * **{class\_name}**: The class of the object detected by YOLOv11.
       * **{conf:.2f}**: The detection confidence score from YOLO, ranging from 0.0 to 1.0.
-  * **Status Label**: A status line at the top of the phone screen provides connection status and activity messages (e.g., "Connecting to laptop server...", "Streaming...").
+  * **Status Label**: A status line at the top of the phone screen provides connection status and activity messages (like "Connecting to laptop server...", "Streaming...").

 ## Troubleshooting